spaansba/ForesightJS/README.md

 ## Media

 The team over at [Better Stack](https://www.youtube.com/@betterstack) created an [video](https://www.youtube.com/watch?v=5n9JjFRdeh4) of ForesightJS in action with honest thoughts.
+(Note: this was the 1.0 version of ForesightJS)